-- 1. Attempt resolution with parties involved. - 2.
-The student(s) should meet with individual(s) with whom the concern originated within one (1) business day of the issue occurrence. - 3.
-After meeting with the individual(s) to discuss the matter, if a resolution cannot be reached, the student must continue with the Student Chain of Command which proceeds to phase 2 and/or 3.
+Attempt resolution with parties involved.

+- 1. The student (s) should meet with individual (s) with whom the concern originated.
+The Grievance Form will be completed by the student and all individuals involved in the meeting. - 2.
+After meeting with the individual (s) to discuss the matter, if a resolution cannot be reached, the student must continue with the Chain of Command which proceeds to phase 2 and/or 3.
+The Grievance Form will be completed and signed by all individuals involved in any meetings related to the grievance.